katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

         # Reference by rST documentation anchor
         - ref: aci_guide
-          description: Detailed information on how to manage your ACI infrastructure using Ansible.
+          description: Detailed information on how to manage your ACI infrastructure using Assible.

         # Reference by Internet resource
         - name: APIC Management Information Model reference